 Chimney stacks

-Repair category 2
+Repair category -

-Notes The brickwork is affected by weathering and deterioration.
+Notes None.

 Roofing including roof space

 Repair category 2

-Notes The original roof tiles are affected by weathering and moss build up.
-There is some evidence of condensation within the roof space in the form of staining and deterioration to the sarking.
-There is some loose mortar along the ridge.
-Some roofs of a similar age in the area have been re-clad.
+Notes The original roof tiles are affected by weathering.
+There is evidence of deterioration to the mortar roof edging and along the ridge.
+There was also a loose and missing tile to towards the front of the roof.
+Evidence of condensation was noted in the roof space resulting in staining, sarking and deterioration to the plasterboard.
+There were also some loose sections of felt.

 Rainwater fittings

 Repair category 1

-Notes There is vegetation build up in the guttering.
-It should be appreciated it was not raining at the time of inspection and we are

-therefore unable to confirm that all rainwater good joints are watertight.
+Notes There is some vegetation build up in the guttering.
+It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.